Open

 How to apply

-You must first submit a quick scan to apply for a subsidy from the Social Sustainability Fund (SSF).
+You must first submit a quick scan to apply for a subsidy from the Subsidy Programme for Responsible Business (SPVO).
 You can submit a quick scan at any time during the year.
-But note that you can only apply for a subsidy during an application round.
-For the current application round, your quick scan was due on 20 November 2023, 23:59 CET.
+Please note that you can only apply for a subsidy during an application round.
+SPVO is now open for subsidy applications.

-You need our recommendation on your quick scan before you can apply for a subsidy.
-Please note that you can only apply for SSF during an application round.
-The first application round is from 2 October until 18 December 2023, 15:00 CET.
 The lead applicant applies on behalf of the partnership.
-You can download all required documents forms on this page during an application round.
+You can download all the required documents on this page during an application round.

 To submit a subsidy application, you must take the following steps: